RESOURCES FOR THE PRESS AND FOR READERS CURIOUS TO GAIN MORE INSIGHT INTO THAT SUMMER IN PUGLIA

 Book launch events:

-The novel is now in its third print run.
-It’s available from all major retailers, including Amazon, Waterstones, Blackwell’s, Daunt Books and independent bookshops.
+The novel is available from major retailers, including Amazon, Waterstones, and independent bookshops, as well as from Breakthrough Books’ web shop.

 For reviews and other media coverage of That Summer in Puglia, click here.